OpenCTI-Platform/docs/docs/usage/import-files.md

 The `ImportDocument` connector allows to parse several types of files once you have uploaded them, for instance when attaching a file to a report.
 The compatible file types are PDF, plain text, HTML, markdown or CSV.

 Importing file can be done in the `Data` tab of each entity.
 Upload your file and select the importDocument connector or any more specific connector you may have available.
-Your file will be associated with the entity your are on.
+Your file will be associated with the entity you are on.

 It is also possible to import files from the Data Import page, accessible from the top right menu.
 The file will not be associated with an entity.